Macartney-Christopher/5-Axis-Camera-Position-Control/Software.md

 if ((lastwButtons & UP_BUTTON) < (state.Gamepad.wButtons & UP_BUTTON))
 ```
 &nbsp;&nbsp;&nbsp;The above simply checks if the last button pressed corresponds to the Up button on the D-Pad.
-&nbsp;&nbsp;&nbsp;To add a multi-button function there  needs to be a toggle button which allows the user to use other buttons for different actions.
+&nbsp;&nbsp;&nbsp;To add a multi-button function there needs to be a toggle button that allows the user to use other buttons for different actions.
 Let us set the Y Button as the toggle button.
 When pressed we can switch a bool value:
 ```c++
 if ((lastwButtons & Y_BUTTON) < (state.Gamepad.wButtons & Y_BUTTON)) { //if Y Button is pressed